Areeba-317/Mini-Instagram/README.md

 1. Open the `.cpp` files in **Visual Studio**.
 2. Make sure all `.cpp` and `.h` files are part of your solution.
 3. Build & Run then start interacting with the menu like you're on the OG Instagram

+## 🤝 Project Collaboration

+This project was completed in collaboration with Rafay(https://github.com/rafay-7933455).
+We worked together on planning, execution, and analysis.

+### 🧠 Contribution Breakdown:
+- **Areeba** – Notifications, posts and newsfeed, search users, login auth
+- **Rafay** – Messaging system, social graph, Friend requests

+We collaborated on the entire workflow and shared responsibilities for interpretation, discussion, and project design.